-- Everyone on campus will be requested to wash their hands thoroughly with soap for at least 20 seconds approximately once per hour, and after using the restroom, coughing, sneezing, touching the face, blowing the nose, cleaning, smoking, eating, or drinking.
+- Everyone on campus is encouraged to wash hands thoroughly with soap for at least 20 seconds approximately once per hour, and after using the restroom, coughing, sneezing, touching the face, blowing the nose, cleaning, smoking, eating, or drinking.
 The use of hand sanitizer is advised when washing is not practical.

 Enhanced Housekeeping Measures

-In early March, 2020, IMC took steps to enhance its housekeeping measures in response to the COVID-19 threat.
+In early March 2020, IMC took steps to enhance its housekeeping measures in response COVID-19.
 These enhancements to the cleaning specifications stress frequent, meticulous cleaning of the campuses, with particular emphasis on the utilization of EPA List N chemicals or products for the cleaning and disinfection of the high-touch points of the facilities.

 Protective Measures for Freight

-Freight has continued to move into and out of the buildings throughout the closure.
-Steps will be taken to minimize the risk of introduction of COVID-19 into our properties through the receipt, handling and delivery of tenants’ freight or of bulk supplies procured by IMC.
-These measures may include:
+Procedures are in place to minimize the risk of introduction of COVID-19 into our properties through the receipt, handling and delivery of tenants’ freight or of bulk supplies procured by IMC.
+These measures include:

 - Requirement that all tenant freight must be palletized, shrink-wrapped or crated to minimize the need for individual handling.